KeckObservatory/RemoteObserving/README.md

 ## Install Software Dependencies

+The software has been tested under recent macOS versions and various linux distributions.
+This software will not work under Microsoft Windows as distributed here.
+The software has been tested on CentOS/RedHat 7.6, Ubuntu, Raspbian, and macOS.

-NOTE: Examples below assuming sudo/root installation for all users and were originally written for Linux (CentOS).
+Note: The examples below assuming sudo/root installation for all users and were originally written for Linux (CentOS).
 Modify as appropriate for your local OS.

-The software has been tested for CentOS/RedHat 7.6, Ubuntu, and macOS.

 - Install Anaconda python3
     - Download and run the latest installer: https://www.anaconda.com/distribution/